Top Tips for Capturing Fabulous Forest Scenes

 Shoot low - this will enable you to get a more interesting foreground incorporating fallen logs, leaves or ferns, and to get better height overall in your shot.

-Add depth to your scene by using trees at different distances or by using water flowing through diagonally from top left to bottom right to enable the eye to be lead through the whole scene.
+Introduce Diagonal Flow - water flowing through diagonally from top left to bottom right enables the eye to be lead through the whole scene.

-One technique that can work really well in a forest with a lot of similar size trunks and backlight is ICM - intentional camera movement.
+One technique that is fun to try in a forest is ICM - intentional camera movement.
 This is where you intentionally move your camera while the shutter is open taking the photo to create a blurred effect.
-In forests, moving the camera up vertically while taking the shot or zooming in or out with your lens while the camera is shooting (think Star Trek warp speed ahead!) can create some interesting results.
+In forests, moving the camera up vertically while taking the shot or zooming in or out with your lens while the camera is shooting (think Star Trek warp speed ahead!) can create interesting results.

 I find that about ¼ of a second is a good shutter speed and then it’s just a matter of practicing your technique - it can take a while to get a good result, 1 in 50 shots isn’t a bad rule of thumb!
 When shooting ICM, it's often better to shoot with a slightly longer zoom to avoid the barrel distortion that can occur at the edges of the scene.